Rajah01/phpMyEdit.class.php-PHPv8/README.MYSQLI_and_UTF8.md

-The most consequential changes are to MySQLI configuration, ensuring that UTF-8 uses the new "utf8mb4" default in all tables of the "information_schema" database, in client databases and calling programs, and in my.ini|my.cnf, described in README2.md.
+Change MySQLI configuration, to ensure that UTF-8 uses the new "utf8mb4" default in all tables (especially "SCHEMATA") of the "information_schema" database, in client databases and calling programs, and in "my.ini|my.cnf".

-I largely followed extensive guidance at https://www.toptal.com/php/a-utf-8-primer-for-php-and-mysql
+I largely follow extensive guidance at https://www.toptal.com/php/a-utf-8-primer-for-php-and-mysql

 When done, the relevant output of